syed-sameer1/input-validator/README.md

 **email**

 - if input is empty
-- if the first number is whitespace
+- if the first letter is whitespace
-- if last number is whitespace
+- if last letter is whitespace
 - if email format is not correct

 **address**

 - if input is empty
-- if the first number is whitespace
+- if the first letter is whitespace
-- if last number is whitespace
+- if last letter is whitespace

 **comment**

 - if input is empty
-- if the first number is whitespace
+- if the first letter is whitespace
-- if last number is whitespace
+- if last letter is whitespace

 *In all of these cases, It will return* `false`